Insight - Does a happy employee make for a healthy stock price?

-NEW YORK When BlackRock (BLK.N), the world’s largest asset manager, evaluates potential stock purchases, its managers look at all the usual financial metrics.
+NEW YORK When BlackRock, the world’s largest asset manager, evaluates potential stock purchases, its managers look at all the usual financial metrics.

 Some of them also consider something much harder to quantify: employee sentiment.